Modern Collection

 More about the Modern Collection

-A significant collection of prints from the 1930s and 1940s, known as the Carnell Collection, complements the Harn’s important holdings of American painting and sculpture.
-The Carnell Collection includes 175 prints representing more than 75 artists who were employed in the New York City Graphic Arts Division of the Works Progress Administration and the Federal Arts Project from 1935 to 1945.
-Examples include lithographs, engravings, woodcuts, wood engravings, etchings, aquatints and silkscreen prints by key figures in American printmaking such as Don Freeman, Jacob Kainen, Louis Lozowick, Nan Lurie, Ann Nooney, Leonard Pytlak, Joseph Vogel and Hyman Warsager.
+A significant collection of prints from the 1930s and 1940s, known as the Carnell Collection, comprises 175 prints representing more than 75 artists who were employed in the New York City Graphic Arts Division of the Works Progress Administration and the Federal Arts Project from 1935 to 1945.
+Examples include lithographs, engravings, woodcuts, wood engravings, etchings, aquatints and silkscreen prints by key figures in American printmaking such as Don Freeman, Jacob Kainen, Louis Lozowick, Nan Lurie, Ann Nooney, Leonard Pytlak, Joseph Vogel, and Hyman Warsager.

 Want to see more collections?